UniversityofHelsinki/shibboleth-sp-openshift/EXAMPLE_CONFIG.md

 These are example objects for running this service in an Openshift project.

+**NOTE:**
+This minimal example config omits handling any user attributes.
+Attributes are a bit of a complicated subject with many possible approaches.
+*A very viable approach for a containerised environment is to actually not use Shibboleth at all.*
+If you need any use attributes (you probably do), please read the [USING ATTRIBUTES](USING_ATTRIBUTES.md) document before doing anything else.

 ## Secrets

 **Make sure you do not include these in your version control,